 7 Tips for Designing Your Outdoor Kitchen

 Cooking outside has a certain appeal that can not be beaten.
 Grilling up a good burger or some hot dogs is a great way to spend a sunny afternoon.
 It’s also a great way to bring people together.
 So why limit your outdoor cooking experience to a grill in the middle of the patio?
-You can bring the whole kitchen outside with our design team's help at The Outside Appliance Store.
+You can bring the whole kitchen outside with our design team’s help at The Outside Appliance Store.
+This article is filled with tips for designing your outdoor kitchen!
 We can help you build a full entertainment area with your new kitchen at the center of it all.
-We can keep it simple or build it up with the top of the line appliances and outdoor seating.
+We can keep it simple or build it up with the top-of-the-line appliances and outdoor seating.
 Whatever you imagine, we can bring it to life.

 The only limit to designing your outdoor kitchen is the space available.
 Together, we can create an amazing space to enhance your outdoor cooking experience.
 We have put together a couple of design tips for you here.
 Read on below for some quick tips to think about as you start to design your outdoor kitchen.
 If you get stuck, reach out to us for our free design services.

 1 – Brands Matter

 Florida is the Sunshine State, but we get a lot of varied weather here.
 Powerful thunderstorms, hurricanes, and tons of sun wreak havoc on anything outside.
 This is why it is important to choose sturdy brands.
 At The Outdoor Appliance Store, we only stock the best quality appliances.
 But not every model is best suited for your unique situation.

 For brand comparison, you can google your heart out.
 Or, you can make it easy on yourself and ask a member of our team.
 We want to help you pick the best appliance for your needs.
 We have a deep knowledge of what our products are capable of.